opentofu/terraform-provider-lua/README.md

 # terraform-provider-lua

-This is a OpenTofu and Terraform function provider based on terraform-plugin-go.
+This is an experimental OpenTofu and Terraform function provider based on terraform-plugin-go.

 It provides an "exec" function which takes a lua program as the first parameter and passes all additional parameters to the function defined in the lua file.